jonaspereirar/bjiuj/api/README.md

 - [ ] A arquitetura da API deve ser escalável para lidar com o crescimento futuro do número de usuários e conteúdos.

 🌟🥋#bjiuj #JiuJitsuRevolution #TreinePersonalizado #ComunidadeBJJ #AprendaJunto🚀🤙

+# Functional Requirements

+## Authentication and User Account
+- [x] Users can register on the platform.
+- [x] Users can log in to the platform.
+- [x] Users can view and edit their profiles.
+- [x] It should be possible to obtain the profile of a logged-in user.
+- [ ] Users can recover the password for their account.
+- [ ] It should be possible to obtain the number of check-ins performed by the logged-in user.
+- [x] Users can view their check-in history.
+- [ ] Users can search for nearby gyms (up to 100km).
+- [ ] Users can search for gyms by name.
+- [x] Users can check in at a gym/trainer.
+- [x] It should be possible to validate the check-in of a user.
+- [x] It should be possible to register a gym/Trainer.

+## Profiles
+- [ ] Users can view the profiles of other users.
+- [ ] Users can view the profiles of Jiu-Jitsu teachers.
+- [ ] Users can view the profiles of gyms.

+## Connections
+- [ ] Users can follow other users.
+- [ ] Users can follow Jiu-Jitsu teachers.
+- [ ] Users can follow Jiu-Jitsu gyms.

+## Private Lessons and Scheduling
+- [ ] Allow teachers to offer private lessons, defining availability.
+- [ ] Create endpoints for scheduling lessons between users and teachers.
+- [ ] Implement a notification system for reminders of scheduled lessons.

+## Graduation Certification
+- [ ] Implement a system for teachers to assign grades to students.
+- [ ] Create endpoints for students to view their own grades.

+## Team Membership
+- [ ] Establish logic for each athlete to belong to an exclusive team.
+- [ ] Create endpoints for teachers to manage teams and associated athletes.

+## Attendance and Activity Calendar
+- [ ] Develop functionality to create events and classes on the calendar.
+- [ ] Create endpoints for teachers, gyms, and athletes to view their calendars.

+# Business Rules

+## Interactions
+- [ ] Users can create posts about their experiences or achievements in Jiu-Jitsu training.
+- [ ] Gyms can post information about events or special classes.
+- [ ] Teachers can post tips on techniques and strategies.

+## Restrictions
+- [ ] Only authenticated users can create posts.
+- [ ] Gyms can only be registered by authenticated users as owners or legal representatives.
+- [x] Users should not be able to register with a duplicate email.
+- [x] Users cannot check in twice on the same day.
+- [x] Users cannot check in if they are not close (100m) to the gym.
+- [ ] Check-in can only be validated up to 20 minutes after it is created.
+- [ ] Check-in can only be validated by administrators (Teacher or Gym).
+- [ ] Gyms can only be registered by administrators/Teachers.

+# Non-Functional Requirements

+## Performance
+- [ ] The API must offer fast response times to ensure a good user experience.
+- [ ] The API must be able to handle a large number of simultaneous users during special events or promotions.

+## Security and Authorization
+- [ ] Implement HTTPS to ensure the security of communications.
+- [ ] Establish authorization logic to ensure that only authenticated users access certain resources.
+- [ ] Application data needs to be persisted in a PostgreSQL database.
+- [x] All data lists need to be paginated with 20 items per page.
+- [x] User passwords must be stored securely using hash and salt techniques.
+- [x] The user must be identified by a JWT (JSON Web Token).

+## Notifications
+- [ ] Integrate a notification system to alert users about new messages, scheduled lessons, etc.

+## Documentation
+- [ ] Create detailed documentation of the API, including endpoints, parameters, and usage examples.

+## Scalability
+- [ ] The architecture of the API must be scalable to handle the future growth of the number of users and content.

+🌟🥋#bjiuj #JiuJitsuRevolution #PersonalizedTraining #BJJCommunity #LearnTogether 🚀🤙